 Understand the application of arithmetic operators, increment/decrement. operators, integer division, precedence, real numbers, and mixing types [Usage].

-Implement naming conventions for variable declarations [Implementation].
+Implement naming conventions for variable declarations [Usage].

 Analyze the scope of a variable, and implement it according to the logic of the program.
 [Assessment]